 This is a level one module (equivalent to first year undergraduate).
-Students must have completed one year of undergraduate study.
-No prior subject knowledge is required for this module, but students are expected to have a keen interest in the area.
+No prior subject knowledge is required to study this module but students are expected to have a keen interest in the subject area.

-7.5 ECTS / 4 US / 0.5 UCL
+7.5 ECTS / 4 US / 15 UCL

 GBP 2350: Students studying for 6 weeks (2 modules) will benefit from a built-in tuition fee discount.